yourskc/tests-on-fisheye-object-detection/README.md

 Upload a fisheye image, here we use the image from the below dataset

-Dataset :
+## 2. Fisheye Image Dataset

-Fisheye image dataset with cars and bikes can be found here,
+A fisheye image dataset used to detect cars and bikes can be found here,

 https://github.com/MoyoG/FishEye8K

 ![](images/p02.png)

-dataset URL is as below,
+As described in the above repo, the URL of the dataset is as below,

 https://scidm.nchc.org.tw/zh_TW/dataset/fisheye8k/resource/f6e7500d-1d6d-48ea-9d38-c4001a17170e

-example dataset image,
+Download the above datdaset, we choose one image file as our test sample as below,

 ![](images/p03.png)